Motivating example: predicting sales

 The following dataset is from the excellent textbook [ISLP].
 Quoting [ISLP, Section 2.1]:

 This a regression problem.
 That is, we want to estimate the relationship between an outcome variable and one or more predictors (or features).
-We load the data, show its first few lines and some statistics.
+We load the data.

 TV radio newspaper sales